-The Actuarial department was the responsibility of the Managing Board as a whole until the end of the financial year and Franz Fuchs was the contact person in the Managing Board.
-The department has been the responsibility of Managing Board member Gabor Lehel since the beginning of 2020.
-The head of this department performs the Actuarial function required by Solvency II.
-The department is therefore responsible, in particular, for the duties associated with the Actuarial function.
+The department has reported to Managing Board member Gabor Lehel since the beginning of 2020.
+The head of the department performs the actuarial function required under Solvency II.
+The department is therefore responsible, in particular, for the duties associated with the actuarial function.
 The Actuarial department also calculates the embedded value for the life and health insurance business and prepares profitability analyses and company valuations.
 The department supports actuarial collaboration and professional networking.

-REINSURANCE
+GROUP REINSURANCE

-The reinsurance department reports to the Managing Board member Peter Höfinger.
-The department coordinates and assists all individual companies and their reinsurance departments with reinsurance matters in the non-life business

-(property and casualty and third party liability) by preparing and applying specific guidelines.
+The department reports to the Managing Board member Peter Höfinger.
+The department coordinates and assists all companies in VIG Insurance Group and their reinsurance departments with reinsurance matters in the non-life business (property and casualty, third party liability and accident insurance) by preparing and applying guidelines.
 Moreover, the department manages all the Group-wide reinsurance programmes in the non-life lines of business.
 The primary objective is to create a safety net to provide sustainable protection for all VIG Insurance Group companies against the negative effects of catastrophes and large losses, and negative developments of the insurance portfolios.